 For the past decade, the Stereotypes has been a top writing/producing team that has created several big hits and received Grammy nominations.
 They’ve worked with many of the leading artists in the pop, R&B & hip-hop genres, including Bruno Mars, Justin Bieber, Usher, Drake, Fifth Harmony, Iggy Azalea, Chris Brown and Far East Movement.

 Notably, 2017 has been a very successful year for the four-man team, which is based in Los Angeles and consists of Ray Romulus, Jonathan Yip, Jeremy Reeves and Charm.
 The Stereotypes co-wrote & produced Bruno Mars’ #1 hit “That’s What I Like,” which has been one of the longest-running chart hits on the Billboard Hot 100 this year.
 They also contributed additional production to Mars’ Top 5 hit “24K Magic,” and they co-wrote & produced Mars’ new hit single, “Finesse” (with a remix featuring Cardi B).

-In addition, it was recently announced that the Stereotypes have been nominated for three Grammy Awards.
-They have been nominated for Song of the Year and Best R&B Song (for co-writing “That’s What I Like”), and Producer of the Year.
+In addition, the Stereotypes received two Grammy Awards for their work with Bruno Mars, for Song of the Year and Best R&B Song (for co-writing “That’s What I Like”).

 As a result of their hit success and high visibility as a writing/producing team, the Stereotypes are now also launching their career as artists.
 They have just teamed up with rapper Pitbull for a new single, “Jungle.”
 This single will be the first of several new releases that will spotlight the Stereotypes as artists, usually in collaboration with featured artists.